 The skin of the head seemed to have been untouched by the ravages of time, I wasn’t willing to grab that thing with my bare hands, so I did what I could to pick it up using part of the dress I was wearing, but as I removed the head from the shelf it was, I fell into a pit very similar to the one that brought me to the twisted church.
 Once more, after being able to crawl out of it, I was covered in blood but managed to get back to the same hallway that got me here.

-I crawled again till I reached the rectangle shaped door below the altar but when I got there… Agatha!
+I crawled again till I reached the rectangle shaped door below the altar but when I got there . . .
+Agatha!
 Although her face was disfigured, I could tell it was her.
-She got back from somewhere, weakened and just reshaped from another look.
+She got back from somewhere, weakened and just shapeshifted from another look.
 It was obvious that the more she did that transformation the more it drained her energy, probably she is running out of powers and must be desperate to deliver me to the trinity in hopes of unlimited power or immortality.

 But oddly she couldn’t see me, I was right in front of her, still inside the rectangle door.
 I could saw the despair in her face running out, not only of power but time as well.
 After a couple of minutes, it’s like she came back into herself and said;